Erfan-Eslamieh/RAG-Chain-Persian-PDF-Question-Answering-with-LangChain/README.md

-# 📌 RAG & Chain: Persian PDF Question Answering with LangChain
+# 📌 RAG & Chain: Persian PDFs Question Answering with LangChain

 ## 📖 Overview
 This repository demonstrates a **Retrieval-Augmented Generation (RAG)** pipeline combined with **Chain mechanisms** using the LangChain framework.